 Types of Pipelines

-- 6 per cent carried sour natural gas (natural gas with hydrogen sulphide concentrations greater than 1 per cent).
+- 5 per cent carried sour natural gas (natural gas with hydrogen sulphide concentrations greater than 1 per cent),

-- 11 per cent carried other substances, such as fresh water and low vapour pressure products.
+- 7 per cent carried other substances, such as fresh water and and sales-grade petroleum products.

 How We Regulate Pipelines

 Our work starts before a pipeline is built and continues after it’s no longer in use.
-From the time an application is submitted for a pipeline through to the pipeline’s construction, operation, and closure, our requirements help ensure that it is designed, operated, and closed safely, and that the land is returned to its natural state.
+From the time an application is submitted for a pipeline through to the pipeline’s construction, operation, and closure, our requirements help ensure that it is designed, operated, and decommissioned safely and that the land is returned to its natural state.

 Rules and Requirements

-- Directive 077: Pipelines – Requirements and Reference Tools, and
+- Directive 077: Pipelines – Requirements and Reference Tools

 - Canadian Standards Association (CSA) Z662-19: Oil and Gas Pipeline Systems.

-Companies must also identify, manage, monitor, and address any potential hazards associated with individual pipelines.
-To do this, we require companies to develop comprehensive integrity management programs, and safety and loss management systems.
+Companies must also identify, manage, monitor, and address any potential hazards associated with each pipeline.
+We require companies to develop comprehensive integrity management programs and safety and loss management systems to manage potential risks.

 Over the years, Alberta’s pipeline requirements have been examined against those of other regulators around the world to ensure that we follow best practices.
 Find out how we’ve improved our requirements to reduce pipeline incidents.